dryty93/Lan_Tran/README.md

 punctuation marks (I am still developing this part of the language).
 At this time, Lan_Tran supports English to Lantuosir translation.
 It is an essential tool to begin writing in the Lantuosir and studying it.

-Note all words and phrases do not tranlsate exactly into Lantuosir.
-Some words simply do not exist in the languages so be sure to check the dictionary within the main file.
+Note: All words and phrases do not tranlsate exactly into Lantuosir.
+Some words simply do not exist in the language so be sure to check the dictionary within the main file.

 An online dictionary will be available shortly.